openshift/origin-aggregated-logging/deployer/README.md

 By default, the deployer creates an ephemeral deployment in which all of a pod's data will be lost any time it is restarted.
 For production use you should specify a persistent storage volume for each deployment of ElasticSearch.
-The deployer parameters with `PVC` in the name should be used for this.
+The deployer parameters with `-pvc-` in the name should be used for this.
 You can either use a pre-existing set of PVCs (specify a common prefix for their names and append numbers starting at 1, for example with default prefix `logging-es-` supply PVCs `logging-es-1`,